projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 provided.

-As shown in :numref:`acrntrace-arch`, ACRNTrace is built using Shared Buffers (Sbuf), and consists of three parts from bottom layer
+As shown in :numref:`acrntrace-arch`, ACRNTrace is built using Shared Buffers (sbuf), and consists of three parts from bottom layer
 up:

 - **ACRNTrace userland app**: Userland application collecting trace data to files (Per Physical CPU)

-- **Service VM Trace Module**: allocates/frees SBufs, creates device for each SBuf, sets up sbuf shared between Service VM and HV, and provides a dev node for the userland app to retrieve trace data from Sbuf
+- **Service VM Trace Module**: allocates/frees sbufs, creates device for each sbuf, sets up sbuf shared between Service VM and HV, and provides a dev node for the userland app to retrieve trace data from sbuf

-- **Trace APIs**: provide APIs to generate trace event and insert to Sbuf.
+- **Trace APIs**: provide APIs to generate trace event and insert to sbuf.

 .. figure:: images/log-image50.png
    :align: center